Jaw & Facial Proportioning (BiMax)

 Airway volume can be enlarged, breathing & sleep quality enhanced, jaw joint pain eliminated, and overall mood & energy levels lifted.

-With our flawless understanding of jaw surgery fundamentals we can create a unique treatment blueprint, one that is designed to enhance and complement a person’s facial features, establishing harmonious facial balance, and correcting jaw & facial proportion.
+With our flawless understanding of jaw surgery fundamentals we can create a unique treatment blueprint, one that is designed to enhance and complement a person’s natural facial features, establishing harmonious facial balance, and correcting jaw & facial proportion.

 3D Facial Analysis

 Our innovative software gives us the ability to analyse the intricacies of a person's face in all 3 dimensions.